lukeswitz/AntiHunter/README.md

 Antihunter provides powerful, real-time wireless intelligence through an intuitive web-based interface.
 It operates in two primary modes:

-1.  **List Scan Mode (Area Surveillance):**
+### 1.  **List Scan Mode (Area Surveillance):**
 Upload a list of target MAC addresses (full 6-byte) or OUI prefixes (first 3-byte Vendor ID).
 Antihunter will meticulously sweep the designated WiFi channels and BLE frequencies.
 Upon detection, you receive immediate audible alerts (customizable beep patterns) and detailed logs, including signal strength (RSSI), channel, and device name.
 This mode is perfect for:

  *   Passive monitoring of specific devices in an environment.
  *   Initial reconnaissance in a wireless survey.
  *   Identifying rogue access points or suspicious BLE beacons.

-2.  **Tracker Mode (The Digital Foxhunt):**
+### 2.  **Tracker Mode (The Digital Foxhunt):**

 This is Antihunter's specialty for close-quarters signal pursuit.
 Provide a single target MAC address, and Antihunter transforms into a responsive "Geiger counter" for that specific device.
 As you move (or point a directional antenna), the device's integrated buzzer will dynamically adjust its pitch and tempo – faster and higher-pitched tones indicate you're closing in on the target, while a slow, deep click means the signal is weak or lost.
 Tracker mode is indispensable for:

  *   Locating lost or stolen wireless devices.
  *   Pinpointing the exact physical location of a transmitting device.
  *   Real-time "foxhunting" games and exercises.

+### 3. **Attack Sniffers (Blue Team Tools)**

+> [!IMPORTANT]
+> Blue team tools are a WIP, false positives and missed detections are possible.

+Built by reverse engineering popular attack platforms like Aircrack-ng, Bettercap, and ESP32-based rogue tools, these modules empower defensive monitoring and rapid response.
+They continuously scan for malicious wireless activities, alerting you when threats are detected:

+* **Deauthentication/Disassociation Floods**: Monitors for rapid, anomalous deauth/disassoc packets targeting specific clients or APs, which are common in Wi-Fi denial-of-service attacks.
+Triggers an alert if packet rates exceed safe thresholds (e.g., >10 packets/sec from a single source).

+* **Beacon/Probe Floods**: Identifies excessive fake beacon frames or probe requests that overwhelm networks, often used to create rogue APs or exhaust airtime.
+Configurable filters detect floods based on SSID repetition or unusual probe volumes.

+* **BLE Spam and Advertisement Overload**: Scans Bluetooth Low Energy (BLE) channels for spam attacks, such as flooding with bogus advertisements or connection requests, which can drain device batteries or disrupt IoT ecosystems.
+Alerts on high-rate, repetitive BLE packets from suspicious MACs.

+* **Evil Twin Detection**: Cross-references SSIDs and BSSIDs to spot cloned access points mimicking legitimate ones, including those using tools like WiFi Pineapple.
+Integrates with Tracker Mode for physical localization of the rogue device.

+* **Additional Threat Vectors**: Extends to PMKID sniffing attempts, KARMA attacks (where devices respond to any probe), and basic evil AP scanning (e.g., open networks with suspicious handshakes).
+All detections are logged with timestamps, signal strength (RSSI), and source MACs for forensic analysis.

 **GPS Location**